bitwarden/help/_articles/account/setup-two-step-login-yubikey.md

 tags: [two-step login, 2fa, two factor authentication, account, yubikey, yubi, yubico]
 ---

-bitwarden supports two-step login via [YubiKey](https://www.yubico.com){:target="_blank"}.
+Bitwarden supports two-step login via [YubiKey](https://www.yubico.com){:target="_blank"}.
 Any YubiKey that supports [OTP capabilities](https://www.yubico.com/products/yubikey-hardware/compare-yubikeys/){:target="_blank"} can be used.
 This includes all YubiKey 4 series devices as well as YubiKey NEO.

 {% note %}
-Due to platform limitations, YubiKeys cannot be used on all bitwarden applications.
+Due to platform limitations, YubiKeys cannot be used on all Bitwarden applications.
 You should enable another two-step login provider so that you can access your account when YubiKeys cannot be used.

 Supported platforms: